oliveeyay/SwiftWasmer/README.md

 - Preferrably an ARM-based Mac (M1/2/3) - Rust can also be cross-compiled on x86 with cargo/cross
 - [XCode](https://developer.apple.com/xcode/resources/) and XCode tools (run the command `xcode-select --install`)
 - [RustUp](https://www.rust-lang.org/tools/install) and [Cross](https://github.com/cross-rs/cross)
+- A real iPhone to launch the app onto.
+Issues from launching wasm (using memory references) are not reproducible using simulators or MacOS.

 ## How to run
 1. Execute `compileRustToXCFramework.sh`.
 It will compile the `RustWasmer` package to 3 targets (iOS, iOS Simulator, MacOS) and create an XCFramework which contains each of these static libraries, as well as the headers necessary to bridge to Swift directly